Med School Application Timeline 2025-26

 med school application timeline

-We’ve laid out a general medical school timeline below with what should be on your radar every few months for the rest of the year.
-These important tasks include completing your primary application, writing your personal statement(s), preparing for the CASPer Test, filling out your secondary school-specific applications, etc. After the med school timeline, you can also find a list of medical school application deadlines for 25 top U.S. medical schools.
+Below, we’ve laid out a general medical school timeline, which includes your primary application, personal statement(s), the CASPer Test, your school-specific supplements, etc. We’ve also provided a list of medical school application deadlines for 25 top U.S. medical schools.

-Although these months have passed, it’s good to know what you should’ve achieved before looking at what’s down the road.
-Specifically, you should’ve reached out and confirmed the people who will be writing your recommendation letters.
+Although some of these months have passed, it’s good to know what you should’ve achieved before looking at your medical school application timeline down the road.
+Specifically, you should’ve reached out to (and confirmed) the people who will be writing your recommendation letters.
 (Don’t worry, they can’t be submitted until the various application portals open in May!)
 In addition, you should’ve prepared for and taken your Medical College Admission Test (MCAT) ideally by the end of April.
 It takes about a month for schools to process MCAT scores, so if you’re still studying, just know that your application may not be reviewed until mid-summer.
 Late May or early June is the absolute latest you should be taking the exam.

-At the beginning of May, the three major medical school application portals (AMCAS, AACOMAS, TMDSAS) open for you to start filling out primary applications, much like the Common Application.
-These applications are slightly different, as AACOMAS is used for osteopathic medical schools and TMDSAS is for medical and dental schools located in Texas.
+At the beginning of May, the three major medical school application portals (AMCAS, AACOMAS, TMDSAS) open for you to start filling out primary applications.
+Each of these applications is slightly different.
 Generally, most medical schools use the AMCAS application.
+(AACOMAS is used for osteopathic medical schools and TMDSAS is for medical and dental schools located in Texas.)
 Note that you won’t be able to submit applications until the end of May or the beginning of June.
 However, most students do submit by the end of June because the later you apply, the lower the chances you’ll be accepted.

-After you submit your primary application to a finalized list of schools, you can begin drafting responses to common secondary application essay questions (e.g., why our program, your strengths/weaknesses, etc.).
+After you submit your primary application, you can begin drafting responses to common secondary application essay questions (e.g., why our program, your strengths/weaknesses, etc.).
 You’ll begin receiving requests for secondary applications in July, which typically need to be completed within two weeks.
-Even just jotting down ideas for these supplementary essays in June will save you so much time if you receive multiple secondary application requests at once
+Even just jotting down ideas for these supplementary essays in June will save you time.

-In tandem with drafting secondary application essays, you may be preparing for and/or taking the CASPer Test.
+Alongside drafting secondary application essays, you should also be preparing for and/or taking the CASPer Test.
 It’s a computerized situational judgment test that assesses how and why you respond in certain ways to hypothetical situations.
 Not all schools require this test as part of their application process.

 Med School Application Timeline (Continued)